 Yes, even if your mechanical keyboard does not support Linux it will work with Linux for basic keyboard inputs.
 But if you want to use all the amazing mechanical keyboard features then look for the best mechanical keyboard for Linux.

 Are all the Mechanical Keyboards Compatible with Linux?

-No, not every mechanical keyboard is fully compatible with Linux OS, since mechanical keyboards has customize able features that can be accessed through keyboard software offered by keyboard manufacturers.
-This makes it operating system dependent these advanced features can only be configured through supporting the operating system.
-And most of the mechanical keyboards do not support Linux OS.
+No, not every mechanical keyboard is fully compatible with Linux OS, since mechanical keyboards have to customize able features that can be accessed through keyboard software offered by keyboard manufacturers.
+This makes it operating system dependent these advanced features can only be configured by supporting the operating system.
+And most mechanical keyboards do not support Linux OS.
 Although basic keyboard functions will work fine with Linux if your mechanical keyboard does not support by Linux.

 Are all Ordinary keyboards compatible with Linux?

 Yes!
 The vast majority of keyboards sold today will work out of the box with Linux.
 It’s important to note that some older models may require special drivers to function properly.
 If you don’t see any options listed here, it doesn’t mean they won’t work—it just means we haven’t tested them yet.